mhlakhani/mhlakhani-com/content/2023/01/tech-job-market.md

 ### Coding interviews

 Ah, the dreaded coding interview.
 Unfortunately, these will happen for most places you interview at, *especially* for FAANG roles.
 There's no way around these except for practice.
 I spent a good amount of time on LeetCode just going over a lot of questions, trying my hand at solving them, and then reading through the other solutions.
-All in all, I'd say about ~60 or so questions (on the lower side).
+All in all, I'd say I did about ~60 or so questions (on the lower side).

-Here are a few tips I found helpful:
+Here are a few tips I found helpful when practicing leetcode:

-* For the interview itself: think out loud (the interviewer can't read your mind), talk through what you are thinking, and get buy-in on the approach before coding.
-Watch for hints!
-And, lastly, remember to test your code thoroughly - look at what you wrote, not what you *think* you wrote.
 * Don't worry about doing all the questions (there are way too many) - do go over questions from companies you're planning to interview at, though
 * Focus on *topics* - e.g. do a few tree questions, a few greedy algorithm questions, etc. You'll most likely face an unfamiliar problem in the interview and the most useful thing you can do is to be ready to quickly slot it into "ah, I can use a tree here" and then apply familiar techniques.
 * Take it seriously.
 When I started, I'd just do the question leisurely and try to learn, look things up, etc. That didn't help much when it came to a real interview setting.
 So, try to time yourself, and approach it like you would a real interview, including testing.
+* For the interview itself: think out loud (the interviewer can't read your mind), talk through what you are thinking, and get buy-in on the approach before coding.
+Watch for hints!
+And, lastly, remember to test your code thoroughly - look at what you wrote, not what you *think* you wrote.

 ### System design interviews